 - To establish and coordinate four Scientific Advisory Groups (SAGs) referring to key scientific areas that gather the needed, high-level scientific knowledge to support decisions made in WP1.

-This WP is the anchor for knowledge management and receives all data from the EPAD Register, Cohort and Trial for analysis, to continually inform disease modelling and adaptive trial design decisions.
-WP2 will gather the tools and resources that will be used for disease modelling, assess and prepare them for exploitation and set up procedures to design the adaptive trial.
+The anchor for knowledge management, this WP receives all data from the EPAD register, cohort and trial for analysis to continually inform disease modelling and adaptive trial design decisions.
+It gathers the tools and resources that will be used for disease modelling, assessing and preparing them for exploitation and setting up procedures to design the adaptive trial.

 - To develop and optimize disease modelling and simulation software supporting risk modelling and adaptive clinical trial design and updates.